bjarkehs/terraform-provider-corax/docs/resources/completion_capability.md

 - `model_id` (String) The UUID of the model deployment to use for this capability.
 If not provided, a default model for 'completion' type may be used by the API.
 - `project_id` (String) The UUID of the project this capability belongs to.
 - `schema_def` (Dynamic) Defines the structure of the output when `output_type` is 'schema'.
 This can be an HCL map or a JSON string.
 Required if `output_type` is 'schema'.
+- `semantic_id` (String) A semantic identifier for the completion capability that can be used for referencing.
 - `variables` (Set of String) A set of variable names (strings) that can be interpolated into the `completion_prompt`.
 Order is not significant.

 ### Read-Only